hmatejx/xrapid-sim/README.md

 # xrapid-sim
-A simulator to simulate the costs of an xRapid transfer based on current prices
+A simulator to simulate the costs of an xRapid transfer based on current prices.
+The original project developed by Matt Hamilton can be accessed at https://github.com/hammertoe/xrapid-sim

 ## Install